Skip to contents

 The ledgr experiment store makes this durable.
 A sealed snapshot pins the market data permanently.
 A run_id is an immutable experiment key.
 Strategy identity is captured from source text and parameters.
 Every run is auditable and discoverable after the R session ends.

-In v0.1.7 this is a concrete user-facing workflow:
+This is a concrete user-facing workflow:

-snapshot <- ledgr_snapshot_load(db_path, "snapshot_id")
+snapshot <- ledgr_snapshot_open(db_path, "snapshot_id")

 runs <- ledgr_run_list(snapshot)